hyundoo/PRIME/README.md

 ## Installation guide
+** Note that since "devtools" has an issue with R version (>=3.6.0), please do the followin steps to install PRIME.
+Once "devtools" resolve the compatibility issue, we can provide the simple installation command. **

-Note that please do not use R version (>=3.6.0) because there is a package dependency error in devtools and install PRIME through the following steps.
+First, please do not use R version (>=3.6.0) to avoide compatibility issue.
+We tested R version 3.5.2.

-Fist, you need to install edgeR and multtest using the following commands:
+Next, you need to install edgeR and multtest using the following commands:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")